[2025] Ha Giang Loop Map – Full Route, Distances, Highlights & Travel Tips

 A Boong Waterfall – a hidden gem of Ha Giang’s untouched nature

-As you can see, the Ha Giang Loop map becomes much easier to grasp when divided into the six sections above.
-Each section is filled with many must-see stops that carry their charm and story.
-Just follow the route we’ve marked for you on the map, and you’ll experience every highlight the Ha Giang Loop has to offer.
+As you can see, the Ha Giang Loop is much easier to understand when you break it into the six sections above.
+Each part has its own must-see spots and unique vibe.
+Just follow the route marked on the map, and you’ll naturally hit all the best highlights of the Loop.

 Ideal duration for the Ha Giang Loop